axibase/atsd/README.md

 ### Example

-To store some temperature observations for bioreactor `BR1740` enclosure located at site `SVL2` in Sunnyvale, as well as room temperature at the same site, we might send the following commands into ATSD.
+To store some temperature observations for bioreactor `BR1740` enclosure located at site `SVL2` in Sunnyvale, as well as room temperature at the same site, send the below into ATSD.

 Metadata commands contain descriptive attributes and can be sent only once (or whenever these attributes change).